alberto-lazari/masters-thesis/chapters/background.typ

-Unlike OS-level virtualization, which demands kernel-level access and extensive configuration, app-level virtualization handles the creation and management to a single application that operates entirely within the user-space layer, the _container app_, providing a convenient method for offering isolation without requiring specialized hardware or system alterations.
+Unlike OS-level virtualization, which demands kernel-level access and extensive configuration, app-level virtualization handles the creation and management to a single application that operates entirely within the user-space layer, the _container app_, providing a convenient method for offering isolation without requiring system alterations.
 The creation and management of the virtual environments is handled entirely within a single application, the _container app_, which can host one or more _plugin apps_, the virtualized apps.
 This design enables features such as:

 - App cloning: running multiple instances of the same app simultaneously within isolated contexts.

--	Sandboxed environments: enabling apps to run within a more restricted and controlled environment for enhancing security and research.
+- Sandboxed environments: enabling apps to run in a more restricted and controlled environment for enhancing security and research.

 - Dynamic patches: applying hotfixes or updates to a virtualized environment without modifying the main system @virtualpatch.

 == Android Architecture
 The Android architecture consists of many layered components that interact to provide essential features.